r-devel/r-devel.github.io/events/collaboration-campfires.md

   </div>
 </div>

-If you have any questions about the events, please contact [heather@r-project.org](mailto:heather@r-project.org) or find us on the R-devel Slack.
+If you have any questions about the events, please contact [heather@r-project.org](mailto:heather@r-project.org) or find us on the R Contributors Slack.

 ## Organizers and partners